 - Have the right education, training, and licensing

-- Be experienced in working with kids
+- Be experienced in working with children

-- Coordinate with your child’s other doctors
+- Coordinate with your child’s medical team

 Your child’s other doctors might be able to refer you to a specialist.
 Before you meet with them: